No. 7 Flying Training School RAF: Sixth formation

 The unit formed for the last time on 1 April 1992 at RAF Chivenor using the assets of No. 2 Tactical Weapons Unit RAF with Nos.
-63 & 151 Shadow Squadrons flying the British Aerospace Hawk.
+63 & 151 Shadow Squadrons flying the British Aerospace Hawk while under RAF Support Command control.
 The shadow squadrons were renumbered No. 19 Squadron RAF and No. 92 Squadron RAF on 1 September 1992 and the unit was finally disbanded in October 1994.